-The Doctor of Nursing Practice (DNP) program, established in 2008, is designed to prepare graduates as nurse practitioners and post-master's nurse practitioners and nurse administrators as advanced nursing practice leaders for careers in clinical practice with diverse populations, organizational and systems leadership in health care systems, and clinical nursing education.
-The program produces advanced practice nurses and provides education to nurse practitioners and administrators as a practice doctorate with the skills to apply principles of population health outcomes and evidence-based practice for improvement and transformation of patient care to clinical situations as interprofessional team members.
+The Doctor of Nursing Practice (DNP) program, established in 2008, is designed to prepare graduates in advanced practice nursing and nurse administrators tracks with a practice doctorate for careers in clinical practice with diverse populations, organizational and systems leadership in health care systems, and clinical nursing education.
+The program produces advanced practice nurses and provides education to nurse administrators as a practice doctorate with the skills to apply principles of population health outcomes and evidence-based practice for improvement and transformation of patient care to clinical situations as interprofessional team members.
 Graduates are leaders with expert knowledge of practice and administration who will lead and improve nursing practice in Worcester, the commonwealth and beyond.